Rails 7.1 adds support for logging background job enqueue callers

 To enable this functionality, we need to set the following configuration in config/environments/development.rb.

-1config.active_job.verbose_enqueue_logs = true
+config.active_job.verbose_enqueue_logs = true

 However, Rails 7.1 ships with this configuration set by default.

-It's important to note that using verbose enqueue logs in production environment is not recommended, as it uses the Kernel#caller method to retrieve the execution stack, which can be slow.
+It's important to note that using verbose enqueue logs in a production environment is not recommended, as it uses the Kernel#caller method to retrieve the execution stack, which can be slow.

 Please check out this pull request for more details.